- Home

 PARP inhibitors

-There are a number of new drugs for people who have inherited a BRCA mutation, or whose cancer has developed BRCA mutations.
-These are called PARP inhibitors.
-Ask your doctor whether these drugs may be appropriate for you.
+There are several new drugs for people who have inherited a BRCA mutation, or whose cancer has developed BRCA mutations.
+These are called poly (ADP-ribose) polymerase (PARP) inhibitors and include the drug olaparib.
+Ask your doctor if this may be suitable for you.

 Video: What are immunotherapy and targeted therapy?